Jhd9252/chatapp/README.md

     - Receive data (HTTP long-polling)
     - Upgrade (WebSocket)
     - Receive data (HTTP long-polling is closed once WebSocket connection is established)

+---
+## Goal:

+Learn things not taught in school (front end, backend, frameworks, APIs, sockets, state management, JWT best practices, desiging a full application, etc).
+More exposure to backend APIs, sockets and password encryption.
+The most difficult part was desiging the user and data flow.
+Burak Orkmez's resources and courses were a great place to follow along and compare how I built a part vs how he did.
+The process followed the general steps of designing and building, comparing, researching the **why**, and iterating to reform my decision making.
+Starting from zero, this process was much better than blindly following a tutorial.